51Degrees/specifications/pipeline-specification/advanced-features/process-cancellation.md

 # Overview

-Where the language allows, the pipeline must support a mechanism for the caller to cancel processing.
+Where the language allows, the pipeline should support a mechanism for the caller to cancel processing.
 This will:

 1. Where possible - cancel processing for any elements that are currently executing.